vmagamedov/harness/README.rst

 Harness is a language-neutral meta-framework for building serverless-style services.

-All you need to know is available here: https://wire-in.dev

 There are a bunch of examples_ you can find in this repository in the corresponding dir.